-The mission of the Marketing Committee is to promote SCORE as the most ef-fective resource for counseling and mentoring to the business community and to the public at large.
+A Marketing Committee needs to be established to promote SCORE as the most effective resource for counseling and mentoring to the business community and to the public at large.

-The purpose of a proactive, result-oriented, marketing program is to:
+The purpose of a proactive, results-oriented, marketing program is to:

 Our interest in social networking and blogging will continue.
 The participation of our members will be vital to make it succeed.
-Input on news and client in-formation from our Mentors will keep our sites timely and current.
-New mem-bers have brought expertise and experience of social media with them and their contributions will help enhance the SCORE brand in our territory.
+Input on news and client information from our Mentors will keep our sites timely and current.
+New members will bring expertise and experience of social media with them and their contributions will help enhance the SCORE brand in our territory.

 Back-to Basics Promotion

 The Business License division of Albemarle County has agreed to distribute SCORE business cards to all applicants for a business license.
 The city of Charlottesville is also participating in this program, and the outlying counties in our territory are being contacted.